mathloverzz69/show_episode_renamer/README.md

 ## Running with Jupyter Notebook

-You can simly run the **Show Episode Renamer** using the provided Jupyter Notebook: `run_file_renamer.ipynb`.
+You can simply run the **Show Episode Renamer** using the provided Jupyter Notebook: `run_file_renamer.ipynb`.
 Just follow the provided comments.

 ## Example Output